dart-lang/language/working/augmentation-libraries/feature-specification.md

     abstract. **(TODO: Remove.
 This can be used to add metadata.)**

-*   A declaration marked `augment` is also marked `external`. **(TODO: Probably remove for functions, so change to “A variable declaration”.
+*   A declaration marked `augment` is also marked `external`. **(TODO: Probably remove for functions, so change to "A variable declaration".
 A macro should be able to implement a method as an external with a `@JS()` annotation.)**

 ## Static semantics

-The application of augmentation declarations to a base declaration produces something that looks and behaves like a single declaration: It has a single name, a single type or function signature, and it’s what all references to the *name* refers to inside and outside of the library.
+The application of augmentation declarations to an augmented declaration produces something that looks and behaves like a single declaration: It has a single name, a single type or function signature, and it’s what all references to the *name* refers to inside and outside of the library.

-Unlike before, that single *semantic declaration* now consists of multiple *syntactic* declarations (one base declaration, the rest augmenting declarations, with a given augmentation application order), and the properties of the combined semantic declaration can be derived from the syntactic declarations.
+Unlike before, that single *semantic declaration* now consists of multiple *syntactic* declarations (one introductory declaration, the rest augmenting declarations, with a given augmentation application order), and the properties of the combined semantic declaration can be derived from the syntactic declarations.